Important notice

 Step 4: After you submit your application

-Once an application is submitted, it is assigned to a statutory decision maker within the department for review.
-Upon submission of an application, regulatory systems will notify the applicant with a copy of the completed application form and an assigned CLR.
+Once an application is submitted, it is assigned to a statutory decision maker within the ministry for review.
+Upon submission of an application, regulatory systems will notify the applicant with a copy of the completed application form and an assigned CLR number.

-How to access the Crown land reservation layers
+How to access information on Crown land reservations

 Applicants looking to obtain a disposition on public lands must follow regulatory processes as informed by the regulatory body.
 Reservation data has been incorporated into those processes which are specific to each regulator.

-A disposition applicant will need to access existing spatial tools such as the Landscape Analysis Tool or the OneStop Public Map Viewer found on Alberta Energy Regulator’s website.
-These tools will allow you to identify, view and export any Crown Land Reservation (CLR) that intersects with their proposed activity area and complete their pre-application requirements.
+The regulators have designed existing spatial tools such as the Landscape Analysis Tool or the OneStop Public Map Viewer found on Alberta Energy Regulator’s website to contain reservation information that will inform disposition application.
+These tools allow you to identify and view CLRs that intersects a proposed activity so an applicant can complete any required pre-application requirements.

 Downloadable services available